Agriculture mitigation in the Nationally Determined Contributions: 2020-2022

 Learn more about the FAO analysis of the latest NDCs

-This work was led by Lini Wollenberg, Flagship leader for CCAFS Low-Emissions Development and conducted by Arun Khatri-Chhetri, former Science Officer, and Sabrina Rose, Policy consultant, and Milena Stier, Research Assistant for the CCAFS Low-Emissions Development Flagship.
+This work was led by Lini Wollenberg, Flagship leader for CCAFS Low-Emissions Development and conducted by Arun Khatri-Chhetri, former Science Officer, and Sabrina Rose, former Policy consultant, Kyle M. Dittmer, Research Analyst, and Milena Stier, Research Assistant for the CCAFS Low-Emissions Development Flagship.
 Please contact Sabrina Rose (email@example.com) for more information.
+Kyle Dittmer, Research Analyst for CCAFS LED, updated the database in May 2022.

 The analysis was carried out by CCAFS, ILRI and IRRI in collaboration with the FAO and WRI Climate Watch.
 In addition to CCAFS donors, the U.S. Agency for International Development (USAID) supported the publication of the data and maps on this page.
 The opinions expressed herein are those of the author(s) and do not necessarily reflect the views of USAID.